 This is as cut and dry as you’ll get it.
 These are the 7 things you need to know about lawsuit funding.

-Nobody wants to get injured, nobody wants to pursue a personal injury case, and nobody should really want to take out a lawsuit loan.
+Nobody wants to get injured, nobody wants to pursue a personal injury case, and nobody should really want to take out lawsuit funding.
 But you might need to.
-If that’s the case, here are 7 items to help you get a reasonable loan at a reasonable rate.
+If that’s the case, here are 7 items to help you get a reasonable funding at a reasonable rates.

 While the other guys skirt around this, we tell our clients that lawsuit funding isn’t always the best option.
 Lawsuit loans aren’t loans at all.
 If you don’t win you don’t pay.
 Funding companies determine your interest rate based on the perceived risk of your case.
 This is because they want to be paid for taking on the risk of possibly not being paid back.

 Does that mean you shouldn’t take the money?
 Not at all.
 If you are falling behind on expenses and the insurance company is trying to give you less money than you deserve in a quick settlement, then lawsuit loans might be for you.

 2. Getting funding from a broker can be more costly, but not always

 Brokers charge fees.
 Some have their fees up-front or on the contract.
 This is important to look out for.
 If a broker is charging their fee off the contract, then the funder is paying the cost.
 This is usually the sign of a decent broker, and means that you will be able to shop around a bit through them at no cost.

 3. Talk to your attorney before getting lawsuit funding